fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_2.md

 **alc**.
 Noticeably, it seems that the probability of A/B decreases with alcohol consumption.
 There is some evidence in the literature that alcohol consumption is associated with lower school performance (*M.
-RHayatbakhsh et al. School performance and alcohol use problems in early
+R. Hayatbakhsh et al. School performance and alcohol use problems in early
 adulthood: a longitudinal study.
 Alcohol 45.7 (2011): 701-709.*, *A. I.
 Balsa, L. M. Giuliano, and M. T. French.
 The effects of alcohol use on academic achievement in high school.
 Economics of education review 30.1